 Do I need to worry about lactic acidosis when taking metformin?

-About as much as you need to worry about being struck by lightening (actually, you need to worry about lightening more).
 Signficant lactic acidosis is almost never seen in patitents who take appopriate doses and have properly functing kindeys.
-Out of precaution, we ask that patients stop taking metformin at least 3 days before going for any kind of medical procedure or imaging that requires contrast (such as a CT scan) - ask the physician doing the procedure or ordering test about metformin to be sure.
+Out of precaution, we ask that patients stop taking metformin at least 3 days before going for any kind of medical procedure or imaging that requires contrast (such as a CT scan).
+Ask the physician doing the procedure or ordering test about metformin to be sure.

 What are ways I can monitor my response to metformin?